 SysML Parametric models support the engineering analysis of critical system parameters, including the evaluation of key metrics such as performance, reliability and other physical characteristics.
 These models combine Requirement models with system design models, by capturing executable constraints based on complex mathematical relationships, which can be defined and calculated using the integrated facilities of Math Simulation tools such as MATLAB Simulink, OpenModelica and Octave, under the SysML Extension for Physical Interaction and Signal Flow Simulation (SysPhS) standard.
-The Mathematical Simulations chapter.
+The Mathematical Simulation tools are discussed in the Mathematical Simulations chapter.